vojinpavlovic/tssl_bl_srv/readme.md

 ## License

-This project is licensed under the [Proprietary License](https://github.com/vojinpavlovic/tssl/blob/main/LICENSE).
+This project is licensed under the **MIT** License.
+See the [LICENSE](https://github.com/vojinpavlovic/tssl/blob/main/LICENSE) file for more details.

-For more details, see the LICENSE file in the repository.